Research

 Call for Projects

-FFRD plans to support 2 to 3 research projects with a total funding of €600.000, with 2 grants potentially reaching up to €300,000 each.
+For this twelfth edition, FFRD plans to support 2 or 3 clinical, basic and translational research projects, with grants up to €300,000, each.

 This call for projects is intended for FRENCH-SPEAKING researchers only.